 We believe in the power of open conversations to open minds, so for every question asked on Lil-Lets Talk until 9 August 2020, we’re donating a pack of Lil-Lets Maxi Pads to menstruators in need.
 In addition to this, we’re giving 100 active Lil-Lets Talk users a year’s supply of their preferred Lil-Lets products*.

-Joining her on the moderation panel is award-winning journalist and author of Milk Fever, Megan Ross, as well as up-and-coming content creator, Bokang Lehlokoe, who is best-known for her YouTube channel, The B Word.
+Some of the moderators we have are award-winning journalist and author of Milk Fever, Megan Ross, as well as up-and-coming content creator, Bokang Lehlokoe, who is best-known for her YouTube channel, The B Word.

 From endometriosis and blood clots to morning after pills and pregnancy, Lil-Lets Talk will give you the information and support you need, minus the shame.
 There’ll be no euphemisms or jargon, and no AI bots.
 Just real people, calling it how it is and working together to cancel the culture of silence around periods.